Sadesha/java-simple-calculator/README.md

 # java-simple-calculator
-this is a simple java calcuator enjoy :)
+this is a simple java calcuator with a gui interface enjoy :)